spatialillusions/milsymbol/docs/README.md

 iconFunction: Function;
 ```

 Adds an icon function to milsymbol.
-All icons on the symbols in milsymbol is
+All icons on the symbols in milsymbol are
 built by different icon parts, it can be one for Infantry and one for Armor, add
 them together and you will have the icon for Armored Infantry.
 By reusing icon
-parts as much as possible the the size of milsymbol is reduced.
+parts as much as possible the size of milsymbol is reduced.

-If you want to override built in icon parts, or add new to use with custom SIDC,
+If you want to override built-in icon parts or add new to use with custom SIDC,
-you can do this by adding a icon function.
+you can do this by adding an icon function.

 Example: